What is the typical age for perimenopause?

 Perimenopause is often complex and overwhelming, and mainstream medicine can seem reluctant to acknowledge or diagnose it, but a vast amount of the female population suffers in some way from related symptoms.

 Perimenopause is the stage before menopause.
-It can begin in your mid to late 30’s but commonly occurs between ages 40 - 44.
-Perimenopause is reported to last anywhere from 2-10 years.
+It can begin in your mid to late 30’s (known as early menopause) but commonly occurs between ages 40 - 44.
+Perimenopause is reported to last anywhere from 2-10 years, but as long as 15 years.
+It is a time of accelerated ageing.

-During this time your sex hormones start to become unbalanced, estrogen and progesterone are no longer working together in harmony and that’s where the dysregulation begins, initially starting with falling progesterone levels.
+During this time the levels of your sex hormones start to fluctuate, estrogen and progesterone are no longer working together in harmony and that’s where the dysregulation begins, initially starting with falling progesterone levels.

 Perimenopause is often complex and overwhelming, and mainstream medicine can seem reluctant to acknowledge or diagnose it, but a vast amount of the female population suffers in some way from related symptoms.